toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 - Expedia will always wait to get a valid response before sending another notification affecting the same reservation.
 In other words, two messages will never be sent in parallel, a queue will be in place for modifications and/or cancellations.
 - All information sent in the E-notifications must be passed down to the hotel's Property Management System.

-### Fallback to fax or email

-- Failed electronic notification automatically fallback to fax or email.
-A BN message (new res, modify or cancel) will be considered as having failed electronic notification if Expedia does not receive a positive success response back.
-In other words, if Expedia retries the message over and over until expiration time is reached, without getting a positive successful response, or if an OTA error is returned, Expedia will send the notification by fax or email, depending on the property configuration.
-- Once a failed electronic notification has been rerouted to fax or email delivery, the associated booking will be marked as having been sent by fax or email.
-Future notifications associated with that flagged booking will not be sent by e-notification but be delivered via fax or email only.
-- Changes and cancellations to reservations sent by fax or email before the electronic interface went live will continue to be delivered by fax or email.

-## HTTP vs HTTPS, IP Address or URL?

-Expedia requires that all booking notifications be sent over an encrypted, HTTPS connection.
-Expedia will only support sending booking notifications using TLS v1.1 or above protocol.

-Expedia  requires that partners make URLs available, and that the SSL certificates used be registered correctly to the URL.

-Expedia requires that partners receiving HotelCollect notifications with customer credit cards be PCI-compliant.

-## Are WSDL available?

-Unfortunately, Expedia can't make a WSDL endpoint or a WSDL file available for the booking messages.
-Schemas (XSDs) are available, and can be found in the [XML Schemas](schemas.html) section.

-## I'm using EQC BR and BC to retrieve and confirm reservations, should I also consider using this API?

-Partners need to select either EQC BR/BC, or the BN API.
-Partners cannot expect to be live on both connectivity APIs at the same time.

-The choice to use either EQC BR/BC or the BN API to get bookings is left entirely up to the partner integrating with Expedia.
-Both options have benefits and drawbacks.

-## Booking Notification & ETP, HotelCollect, ExpediaCollect

-Expedia Collect bookings are sent with net rate.
-If the booking is paid by EVC, payment information for the Expedia Virtual Card will be included in the notification.
-Note that even when a partner is managing Lowest Available Rate, ExpediaCollect bookings will always contain a net rate.

-Hotel Collect bookings are sent with the sell rate.
-Payment information for the customer Credit Card will be included in the notification, along with a special billing instruction (special request code 5) indicating that the booking is hotel collect and the hotel should charge full stay to guest credit card.

-Note that Hotel Collect bookings can be easily distinguished by the prefix "A-" in the POS ID value, and also by different rate plan codes provided in the product mapping by the partner.

-Upon receiving the notification for Hotel Collect booking, partner must ensure the booking is mapped to the appropriate profile in the hotel system so that the payment, the reconciliation and other downstream processes will be handled correctly by the hotelier.
+### Message Sequence

+Expedia ensures to never send modification or cancellation before receiving the confirmation for the original booking.
+When there are more than one notifications pending in the queue for the same booking, Expedia will always wait for a valid response for the previous notification before sending the next one.

-## Notification Expiration Time
+### Notification Expiration Time

 When Expedia initiates a booking notification and creates a request message, a notification expiration date/time is set and sent in the message header.
 The notification time may be set to a fixed value of 2 hours 15 minutes from the notification creation time, or calculated based on date of arrival of the booking, which is configurable per partner.

 The purpose of the notification expiration time is to make sure that all possible message delivery attempts between systems are made before giving up on electronic delivery of the notification.

 This notification expiration time is a concern for the notification sender, not for the supplier.
 This is sent for information only and the supplier must never stop the notification processing because of this notification expiration time being reached.
 Expedia will accept the response even after the notification has expired.

 Until the notification has been completely processed (Expedia has received a valid response message with confirmation or error message) the notification expiration time will be continually monitored by Expedia to make sure it has not yet expired.
 If the notification does expire, then a fax or email notification will be sent to the hotel or to the central reservation office.

-## Notification Identifier

-A notification is identified by a RequestID.
-For booking notification, this ID is generated by Expedia and Expedia guarantees the ID is unique in all notifications sent by Expedia.
-This ID is mandatory in all messages and in acknowledgements.
-For booking notification, this means the DC partner must return the RequestID in the acknowledgement and the response message with the same value sent in the request by Expedia.
-In other words, the RequestID must remain unchanged throughout a complete notification process.

-## Message Sequence

-Expedia ensures never send modification or cancellation before receiving the confirmation for the original booking.
-When there are more than one notifications pending in the queue for the same booking, Expedia will always wait for a valid response for the previous notification before sending the next one.
+### Fallback to fax or email

+Failed electronic notification automatically fallback to fax or email.
+A BN message (new res, modify or cancel) will be considered as having failed electronic notification if Expedia does not receive a positive success response back.
+In other words, if Expedia retries the message over and over until expiration time is reached, without getting a positive successful response, or if an OTA error is returned, Expedia will send the notification by fax or email, depending on the property configuration.

+Once a failed electronic notification has been rerouted to fax or email delivery, the associated booking will be marked as having been sent by fax or email.
+Future notifications associated with that flagged booking will not be sent by e-notification but be delivered via fax or email only.

+Changes and cancellations to reservations sent by fax or email before the electronic interface went live will continue to be delivered by fax or email.

 ## Message Pairs and POS